Do you grind your teeth?

 Common factors that can contribute to teeth grinding include:

-- Stress: Stress can often lead to tightening jaw muscles, jaw clenching, and teeth grinding.
+Stress: Stress can often lead to tightening jaw muscles, jaw clenching, and teeth grinding.
 If this is the main cause of your concerns, changes in lifestyle habits and relaxation techniques may be the solution to your dental problem.

-- Malocclusion: crooked teeth and structural abnormalities in the jaw can lead to teeth grinding.
+Malocclusion: Crooked teeth and structural abnormalities in the jaw can lead to teeth grinding.
 This is often because the teeth are not making proper contact when biting, and muscle tension is created in the jaw joints.

 How is Teeth Grinding Treated?